nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `findPool n/...`.<br>
        Expected: Pool list on right pane shows no change.
 Error details shown in the status message.

     1. Other variations to use after the prefix n/: `///`, `?#$%`, `...`, any other non alphanumeric characters.<br>
        Expected: Similar to previous.

+1. Finding a pool while a filtered list of pools are being shown.

+    1. Prerequisites: Multiple pools in the list.
+Filter list of pools following a valid input as shown above.

+    1. Test case: `findPool n/Turner`.<br>
+       Expected: Details of only the pool with `Alan Poh`, `Lenny Hoon`, and `Turner Peck` is shown.
+Status message shows 1 pool listed.

+    1. Test case: `findPool n/Michelle`.<br>
+       Expected: No pools are listed.
+Status message shows 0 pool listed.

+    1. Test case: `findPool n/###`.<br>
+       Expected: Pool list on right pane shows no change.
+Error details shown in the status message.

+    1. Other variations to use after the prefix n/: `///`, `?#$%`, `...`, any other non alphanumeric characters.<br>
+       Expected: Similar to previous.